 Our blue tit female is still busy with her nest and I will post her progress in a couple of days as at the moment it is very much a work in progress!
 If and when this nest is complete, based on last year, there will initially be weekly updates then they will become more frequent all the way through to daily – fingers crossed.
-However, last night I was thrilled to be watching the hedgehogs visit again which you can see above in the first video footage from my new night/day camera.
+However, last night I was thrilled to be watching the hedgehogs visit again which you can see below in the first video footage from my new night/day camera.

 There is definitely more than one hedgehog visiting my garden now – but could there be two or three?
 Now, this is where this camera will come into its own.
 I can use it see a larger area and perhaps we may see more than one hedgehog visit at a time.
 That could be interesting to see how they behave together.

 What a thrill this is to see hedgehogs especially when last year at this time I didn’t even know they were visiting!
 It just goes to show what visitors can come to our gardens during the night too.
 Last nights first visits were early at around nine o’clock but I expect that was because it was a cold night and they were hungry.
 We had hail stones again yesterday.